RustyRoboticsBV/Rusty.Serialization/README.md

 - **Broad type support**: supports a wide variety of types from the .NET, Godot and Unity APIs.
 - **Multiple formats**: includes support for JSON, XML and a custom, compact data format called CSCD.
 - **Flexible type handling**: handles arbitrary types that lack explicit support.
+- **Reference preservation**: shared and cyclic references are preserved during serialization and deserialization.
 - **Extendible design**: can be extended to provide support for additional types or data formats.

 ## Version Requirements